 To continue to support these young conscious designers, makers and shoppers, it’s helpful to remember why we’re fighting this fight—for the resilient women who are hustling hard in a corrupt system stacked against them, all to support their well-being and their family’s brighter futures.

-Below, we’ve broken down the prime issues that continue to hold our sisters back from shattering glass ceilings and included the core environmental issues that feed global warming.
-Freshen up on the facts –
+Below, we’ve broken down the prime issues that continue to hold our sisters back from shattering glass ceilings, and have included the core environmental issues that feed global warming.
+Freshen up on the facts.

 And in countries like India and the Philippines, over 50 percent of garment workers aren’t even paid the minimum wage.
 While Western brands look to increase their profit margins by finding cheaper and cheaper labor, garment factory workers are locked into a cycle of poverty and have trouble supporting their families.

 Low wages cause garment factory workers to work excessive overtime in order to earn enough to live.
 Sometimes workers aren’t given a choice.
 Tight production quotas and deadlines as well as last minute design changes coming from Western brands cause factory management to force their workers to work extra hours without any say in the matter.

 In Bangladesh, 60 hour work weeks are common for garment factories; 97 percent of factories surveyed by Fair Wear Foundation were found to have excessive overtime.
 Meanwhile, a 206 report found workers had 80 to 150 overtime hours per month in four factories in China and no time-and-a-half pay.
 Working long hours in a tedious job is dangerous to the workers’ health and it affects the quality of their products.

 Poor Working Conditions